amdelamar/oddox-dashboard/README.md

 ## Usage

 This project is still in development.
 It is not easily modifiable for "new" blogs, but stay tuned.
-I plan to make a self-installing version once the main features are complete.
-Essentially, this is a admin console for the [Rant](https://github.com/oddoxorg/oddox) blog platform.
+A self-installing version will be made available once the main features are complete.
+"Dashboard" is a admin console for the [Oddox](https://github.com/oddoxorg/oddox) blogging platform.

 Please use see [Oddox's README](https://github.com/oddoxorg/oddox) for full deployment details.